Avnsx/EFT_Flea_Market_Bot/ReadMe.md

 #Uninstall:
 > You no longer wish to use this bot?

-	go to the download location and simply delete the folder for the other files you were required to download to use this bot

 	check this article out on how to uninstall files: https://support.microsoft.com/en-us/help/4028054/windows-10-repair-or-remove-programs

 	the file names are Python 3.8 pywin32-228, Microsoft Visual C++ Build Tools, Python 3.8 (64-bit) & Python Launcher

+	to delete the bot itsself; go to the download location and simply delete the folder "EFT_Flea_Market_Bot"

 # shoutout to my favorite Pepega nikita (: